Immigration, deportation, and Catholic principles: 21 points

 Peace, i.e., the stability and security of a just order.
 “Authority should ensure by morally acceptable means the security of society and its members.
 It is the basis of the right to legitimate personal and collective defense” (CCC 1909).

-Catholic teaching affirms the universal destination of created goods, which means that God has created the world and all of its resources for the benefit of the entire human race.
+Catholic teaching affirms the universal destination of created goods, which means that God has created the world and all of its resources for the benefit of the entire human race (CCC 2402).
 This primordial gift of creation to all of humanity does not negate private property or national borders, but in Catholic thought these latter principles are rooted in, and secondary to, the primary reality of the universal destination of goods.

-The family is the natural and original society and the fundamental unit of all human society.
+The family is the natural and original society and the fundamental unit of all human society (CCC 2207).
 Communities and nations exist for the sake of the family, not the other way around.
 As a rule, families are not self-sufficient; to the extent that families need help and support from one another and, as needed, from larger communities, we are all indebted to one another.
 This is the foundation and rationale for communities and nations.

 Private property is rooted in work.
 Because the goods of the earth are enjoyed only through labor, it is natural for each person and each family to have the right to the fruits of their own work.
-The principle of private property is not absolute; in Catholic thought, we are stewards rather than masters of our property, obliged to consider the needs of others, beginning with our families.
+The principle of private property is not absolute; in Catholic thought, we are stewards rather than masters of our property, obliged to consider the needs of others, beginning with our families (CCC 2403).

-This right not to be deported from one’s homeland strikes me as the best context in which to understand a much-debated passage in Pope St. John Paul’s landmark encyclical Veritatis Splendor.
+This right not to be deported from one’s homeland may be, it seems to me, the best context in which to understand a much-debated passage in Pope St. John Paul’s landmark encyclical Veritatis Splendor.
 In an extended quotation from the Vatican II Dogmatic Constitution Gaudium et Spes, John Paul II lists “deportation” among various evils from homicide to degrading work conditions.
 Going beyond Gaudium et Spes, John Paul II emphatically characterizes these acts, including deportation, as “intrinsically evil.”3 This has raised questions regarding how deportation can be considered “intrinsically evil.”
 After all, strictly speaking, criminal extraditions are a form of deportation that the Church supports; and it can’t be supposed that the Holy Father intends to condemn deporting those who cross borders with criminal intent, or recently arrived migrants who commit serious crimes!
 Various attempts have been made to qualify the “deportation” intended in the Holy Father’s encyclical, with varying degrees of plausibility.
-I think the most natural reading, and the one most clearly grounded in Church teaching on immigration and deportation, is that the deportation that removes a person from their homeland is rightly condemned as “intrinsically evil.”4
+I think the most natural reading, and the one most clearly grounded in Church teaching on immigration and deportation, is that the deportation that removes a person from their homeland is rightly condemned as “intrinsically evil.”

 The right to live in one’s homeland is not forfeited by lawless or criminal actions.
 When a person commits serious crimes in their homeland necessitating incarceration, it is both normal and just to incarcerate them in their own land, where family, loved ones, and advocates have access to them.
 If a person commits crimes abroad, in a country not their own, it may be necessary for them to be incarcerated abroad, or they may be deported back to their home country.
 In the most extreme cases, if a person commits acts of terror or treason against their own country, it might be justified to remove them to a military camp such as Guantánamo Bay, or perhaps even to deport them to another country to which, by their treasonous actions, they showed their true loyalty.
 Short of these extremes, even grave criminal actions do not justify removing a person from their rightful homeland.

 Individuals and families have a right to freedom of movement, both to travel within their home country in pursuit of better opportunities to provide for their needs and also, when necessary, to emigrate from their country in search of better opportunities elsewhere.
-Nations cannot forbid the emigration of citizens, who, again, are not their property.5
+Nations cannot forbid the emigration of citizens, who, again, are not their property.4

 The right to emigrate from one’s own country implies a relative right to immigrate to other countries.
 In other words, the right to emigrate implies an obligation on the part of other countries, particularly the “more prosperous” ones, “to the extent they are able, to welcome the foreigner in search of the security and the means of livelihood which he cannot find in his country of origin” (CCC 2241).
 This is particularly the case for refugees fleeing violence or poverty and lack of opportunity.